BCharash/PraiasPortugal/docs/architecture.md

 - OpenStreetMap
 - Browser Geolocation API

-The rest of the application should not depend directly on provider-specific formats.
+The rest of the application should not depend directly upon provider-specific formats.

 ---